How Much Do F1 Tyres Cost?

 Who supplies tyres for F1 Cars?

-Formula One only uses Pirelli tyres for all their races and has been doing so since 2010.
+Formula One only uses Pirelli tyres for all its races and has been doing so since 2010.
 This contract is due to continue until at least 2027, with an option to extend it to cover 2028.

 Pirelli has secured an exclusivity agreement with Formula One.
 It means they will be the sole supplier of Formula One tyres until the contract ends.
 This rule is strictly observed and followed due to an agreement that benefits both F1 and Pirelli.